June 28, 2016

 *This timeline is for a moderately-sized release.
 If there are several large projects going into a single release, you’ll want to stretch out this timeline.
 The opposite is true for smaller efforts!

-Here are the materials you’ll need to prepare:
+Here are the materials you’ll need for a comprehensive test strategy:

 • Test Plan: This is the hub for all your testing information-from impacted projects to testing data, the Test Plan is designed to guide the team throughout the process.
 The Test Plan document should include, at a minimum, the following sections: Test Overview, Defect Management Strategy, Roles & Responsibilities, Key Dates and Deliverables, Testing Metrics, Configuration Management, Test Environment Details, and Test Tools.